byu-cpe/ecen626_website/_labs/lab_06.md

 \text{Code Rate} = \frac{k}{n}
 $$

-This demonstrates that as the minimum Hamming distance increases, the error correction capability also increases, but at the cost of a lower code rate.
-These codes are best suited for channels where single bit errors are common, such as in memory storage or communication systems with low noise levels.
-For bursty errors, Hamming codes may not be sufficient, and more advanced techniques like [Reed-Solomon]() codes or [convolutional codes]() may be required.
+This demonstrates that as the minimum Hamming distance increases, the error correction capability also increases, though this often comes at the cost of a lower code rate.
+These codes are best suited for channels where single-bit errors are common, such as in memory storage or communication systems with low noise levels.

+For bursty errors, Hamming codes may not be sufficient, and more advanced techniques like [Reed-Solomon](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction) codes may be required.

 ### Interleaving
 While Hamming codes are effective for correcting single-bit errors, they may not perform well in the presence of burst errors, where multiple consecutive bits are corrupted.

 <figure class="image mx-auto" style="max-width: 100%">